CQIL: Inference Latency Optimization with Concurrent Computation of Quasi-Independent Layers: Limitations

 \section{Limitations}

-This work has two primary limitations.
+This work has three primary limitations.
 First, CQIL requires additional GPUs to reduce the inference latency, limiting its application in the environment equipped with only a single GPU.
 Second, not every layer in LLMs could be computed concurrently, especially for layers at the bottom and top.
 These layers are computed on a single GPU, leaving remaining GPUs ignored.
 To efficiently utilize all GPUs, we suggest to apply tensor parallelism for these layers.
 Due to time constraints, the integration of tensor parallelism and our approach is leaved for future work.
+Finally, the computing FLOPS remain unchanged.
+Therefore, from an energy consumption perspective, CQIL does not result in electricity savings.